 For birdwatchers, just behind St Ouen’s Bay is St Ouen’s Pond which is home to The Wetlands Centre, both a state-of-the-art bird hide as well as a wetland interpretation centre.

 At the top of La Pulente opposite the pub, a cycle track meanders past Petit Port, then a short hill meanders up to the lighthouse at Corbiere.
+During summer evenings it is quite common to see para gliders here.

 There is car parking all along St Ouen’s Bay.
 Keen cyclists can start in town- or at St Aubin- and cycle to La Corbiere then down to the Five Mile Road which follows the bay all the way to the hill at L’Etacq.
 There are regular buses to and from St Helier to St Ouen’s Bay.